mattangus/mattangus.github.io/CV/index.md

 <span style="color:{{ page.base-colour }}">Sept ’11 - April ’16</span> **Bachelor of Science in Computer Science**, *The University of Calgary*, Concentration inAlgorithms and Complexity Theory, Minor in Pure Mathematics.

-- Sought out Dr. Rob Kremer to collaboratively research ontology inference for a semanticknowledgebase where I decreased the runtime of our inference algorithm by 97% to achieve aruntime in O(xn).
+- Sought out Dr. Rob Kremer to collaboratively research ontology inference for a semantic knowledgebase where I decreased the runtime of our inference algorithm by 97% to achieve a runtime in O(x^n).

-- Two semester exchange at the University of Western Australia where I was able to grow bothpersonally and academically by seeing how people lived in the Asia-Paciﬁc region.
+- Two semester exchange at the University of Western Australia where I was able to grow both personally and academically by seeing how people lived in the Asia-Pacific region.

 ## Work Experience
 ---

 <span style="color:{{ page.base-colour }}">Jan ’15 - Aug ’16</span> **Application Developer**, *Canadian Natural Resources Limited*, Calgary.

-- Consulted on architecting the data and business layers of a responsibility management systemthat tracked responsibilities globally, that extracted a hierarchy from a relational database.{ Helped translate internal customer requirements into action items for our development team.{ Championed and implemented bug tracking best practices across our development team, previouslythere was none.
+- Consulted on architecting the data and business layers of a responsibility management system that tracked responsibilities globally, that extracted a hierarchy from a relational database.{ Helped translate internal customer requirements into action items for our development team.{ Championed and implemented bug tracking best practices across our development team, previously there was none.

 <span style="color:{{ page.base-colour }}">May ’12 - Dec ’13</span> **Security Analyst**, *Canadian Natural Resources Limited*, Calgary.